markusfisch/bots/README.md

 ### rumble

 Hunt down all other bots and be the last to survive.
 Send `f` to shoot.
-A bot can only shoot straight up.
+A bot can only shoot straight up and only as far as the view is.
+Shots don't go through blocking cells.
 The bots are placed at a regular interval.

 By default, a bot is killed on the first hit but you can use `--player-life`